mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 Alternatively, we could simply delete `Person.equals()/hashCode()` and leave `Object` to calculate those, using `System.identityHashCode()`.
 That will make `new Person("Jim").equals(new Person("Jim"))` return false (which looks weird), but at least the user will be able to select "the other Jim" independently of the "original Jim" and edit it.

 This may work when you have data in-memory, but quickly falls apart when you have data loaded from a database.
 Say you want to select a person by his name, "Jim".
 You run a SQL `SELECT` to fetch a bean from a database, then proceed to call `grid.asSingleSelect().setValue(person);` to select the person, only to find out that nothing is selected at all.
-The problem is that the new person has received a new ID by the `KeyMapper`, since the newly fetched person is not yet present amongst the beans know to the `KeyMapper` (and hence displayed in the Grid).
+The problem is that the new person has received a new ID by the `KeyMapper` (because it's a new instance of the `Person` class which isn't equal to the old one).

-In other words, the Grid shows rows with IDs of 1, 2 and 3, and you're telling the Grid to select row with ID 4.
+In other words, the Grid shows rows with IDs of `1`, `2` and `3`, and you're telling the Grid to select row with ID `4`.

 ## No One-Size-Fits-All Solution

 It appears that there's a fundamental problem here: you will have to make some objects equal in order for a selection-from-backend scenario to work, which will break the clone scenario.

+The `identityHashCode()` solution will work well when:
+*
+* All data is in-memory;
-The `identityHashCode()` solution works well when all data is in-memory, or if the Grid will not allow for a selection (`SelectionMode.NONE`).
+* or if the Grid will not allow for a selection (`SelectionMode.NONE`);
+* or if only the user will perform selection changes (the server is not trying to set a new selection)

-For data fetched from a backend system you'll have to fix the `equals()/hashCode()`.
+For selection data fetched from a backend system you'll have to fix the `equals()/hashCode()`.
 Usually you have a primary key identifier of the record; read [JPA Entity Equality](https://www.baeldung.com/jpa-entity-equality) for more info.
 In short: